-This paper exploits such multi-resource elasticity and builds upon efforts that provide guaranteed resources.
-We consider a two resource tenant-provider interface whereby tenants can ask for VMs and internal network bandwidth.
-As proposed in [2,12], a tenant request is characterized by a two tuple $\langle N, B \rangle$ which gives the tenant N VMs, each with an aggregate network bandwidth of B Mbps to other VMs of the same tenant.
-However, before discussing how such resource elasticity can be exploited, we first quantify its impact on typical cloud applications.
+Our approach leverages such multi-resource elasticity and builds upon efforts that provide guaranteed resources.
+We consider a two-resource setting whereby the provider can dedicate VMs and a network slice to tenant jobs.
+As proposed in [2], a tenant's resources are characterized by a two tuple $\langle N, B \rangle$ which gives the tenant N VMs, each with an aggregate network bandwidth of B Mbps to other VMs of the same tenant.
+However, before discussing how such resource elasticity can be exploited in a job-centric setup, we first quantify its impact on typical cloud applications.